alanconway/envoy-amqp/demo2/README.md

 Using an envoy router to route HTTP requests by host name to REST services, using Qpid Dispatch Router to route some of the requests.

+To run the example you need permission to listen on port 80 and you must any HTTP server already listening there.
+Alternatively you can edit the demo configuration and change the port.

-This example uses 3 names for the local host (set up in /etc/hosts)
+This example needs the following aliases in /etc/hosts:

+    127.0.0.1  ernie.local bert.local grover.local builds.apache.org

+These are used to route messages by virtual host name:
 - ernie.local - routes to Dispatch with AMQP address "ernie"
 - bert.local  - routes to Dispatch with AMQP address "bert"
-- grover.local - routes to a HTTP site api.github.com
+- grover.local - routes to HTTP site echo.jsontest.com

 $ sh run.sh # runs the following processes